Gilligan’s Island Transcript

 INT.
 HOWELLS HUT - NIGHT

 Mrs. Howell stands on a chaise lounge chair, calling for help.
+She holds a closed fan in her hand.

 MRS HOWELL